Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Tags must be placed before the file extension and be separated from the base filename with a period.

 If you can't or don't want to use file name based tags, you can also place them in an ini file.
-See '.\templates\sample signatures ini file.ini' and '.\templates\sample OOF ini file.ini' for samples file with further explanations.
+See the '.\templates' folder for sample templates and configuration.
+See the `'Tags in ini files instead in file names'` section for more details.

 Examples:
 - `'Company external German.docx'` -> `'Company external German.htm'`, no changes
 - `'Company external German.[defaultNew].docx'` -> `'Company external German.htm'`, tag(s) is/are removed
 - `'Company external [English].docx'` -> `'Company external [English].htm'`, tag(s) is/are not removed, because there is no dot before
 - `'Company external [English].[defaultNew] [Company-AD All Employees].docx'` -> `'Company external [English].htm'`, tag(s) is/are removed, because they are separated from base filename
 ## 9.2.
-Allowed filename tags
+Allowed tags
 - `[defaultNew]` (signature template files only)
     - Set signature as default signature for new mails
 - `[defaultReplyFwd]` (signature template files only)